I Told You So

 His

-more than an attempt to calm down after arguing with Derian.
-Coming into the forest had made sense given
+brisk pace was no more than an attempt to calm down after arguing with Derian.
+Coming

-the fact that she needed to heal the trees.
+into the forest made sense given the fact that she needed to heal the trees.
+But

-But now he understood the determined strides and her haste to reach the
+now he understood the determined strides and her haste to reach the core of

 “Eena,